djaus2/GPSMapIoTHub/README.md

 - "HubConnectionString": The IoT Hub connection string
   - On the left-side pane of your IoT hub, select Shared access policies
   - From the list of policies, select the service policy.
-  - Copy the Primary connection string and save the value.
+  - Copy the Primary connection string.
 - "DeviceId": The target device's Id
 - "EventHubConnectionString": The Endpoint
   - Go to the **IoT Hub** in **Azure Portal**